 Fill the Buckets

-In an effort to really, really clean the floor, you might be tempted to double up on the amount of detergent or mopping solution you mix into the water in the wash bucket.
+Fill each bucket with hot water, which cleans better and quicker than cold or warm water.
+Add the mopping detergent to the wash bucket.
+Avoid the temptation to double up on the amount of detergent in an effort to boost cleaning power (or speed).
 This is not a good idea, as extra-concentrated wash water will not clean any better, and it will just be harder to rinse.
-Always follow the instructions on the mopping solution label.
+Always follow the instructions on the detergent label.

 Dip your mop in the bucket and wring it out with a wringer or by hand.
-The mop should be damp, not sopping.
-Too much water dripping from the mop can damage a floor or leave the floor with an extended drying time.
-Proceed across the floor from one end to the other, moving backward so you are always standing on the unmopped floor to prevent tracking.
+The mop should be damp, not sopping wet.
+Too much water dripping from the mop can damage a floor and dramatically extends the drying time.

-Done correctly, your floor should now be quite clean, with little or no detergent residue left.
-But for an extra clean, you can mop over the entire floor a final time using nothing but clear hot rinse water.
+At this point, your floor should now be quite clean, with little or no detergent residue left.
+But for an extra cleaning step, you can mop over the entire floor a final time using nothing but fresh hot rinse water.
 If your rinse water gets at all dirty or sudsy, you will know the final rinse has been necessary.